-Dating apps like Tinder and Bumble link to our Instagram and Spotify accounts, meaning that just about anyone can find out where we're buying our coffee and what we're listening to while we drink it.
+Dating apps like Tinder and Bumble link to our Facebook, Instagram and Spotify accounts, meaning that almost anyone can find out where we eat, shop, drink, work, and study.
+It's mildly terrifying.

-Unfortunately, the nation's dating habits are out of our control but we here at RTÉ LifeStyle are more than happy to translate the new language of 'love'.
+Unfortunately, modern dating habits are out of our control but we here at RTÉ LifeStyle are more than happy to translate the new language of 'love'.

 If you have any experience with online dating, you're probably familiar with this one.

 You start chatting to someone online, you're getting on well, maybe you even meet up for a drink.
 Then - poof - all of a sudden that person has disappeared from your radar.
 They don't text back, they delete you from Snapchat and they're never heard from again.
 You've been ghosted.